socram8888/orca.pet/tonyhax/freepsxboot.md

 This method requires an entire memory card for itself, and thus:
  * The memory card cannot be used to save any game's progress.
- * The memory card depends on a specific version of the BIOS.
-If plugged on another console, chances are the exploit will get nuked and you'll have to reprogram the memory card.
+ * The memory card depends on a specific version of the BIOS and a specific slot.
+If plugged on another console or another slot, chances are the exploit will get nuked and you'll have to reprogram the memory card.
  * The exploit cannot be copied to another memory card using the console - you'll need a PC with DexDrive or a PS2.
  * The exploit cannot be uninstalled using the console alone either.

-Since v1.3.3, a memory card left connected will not crash the console or cause any significant issues.
-However, as it needs to be plugged in on the first slot, you'll probably still need to remove it before launching the game so it loads and saves properly.
+Since v1.3.3, tonyhax installs a BIOS patch to prevent games from reading from a memory card with a FreePSXBoot-based tonyhax installation, so you aren't required to remove it after starting any game.

+Also, since v1.4.2, booting from the second slot is fully supported, so you can opt for flashing this new version and, thanks to the aforementioned BIOS patch, keep it plugged while you have the slot 1 available for saving, making it a pretty convenient alternative.

-If you want to go this route, you'll need to flash the memory card using one of the images available at `freepsxboot/`, depending on your console's BIOS version:
+If you want to go this route, you'll need to flash the memory card using one of the images available at `freepsxboot/`, depending on your console's BIOS version and slot:

 | Model     | BIOS version       |
 |-----------|--------------------|